Updated December 2023.

 How Many Youth Are Homeless?

 These numbers are imprecise, and the single night number is likely an undercount.
+The most commonly quoted number of homeless youth under the age of 18 comes from the National Incidence Studies of Missing, Abducted, Runaway and Thrownaway Children (NISMART).
+According to the NISMART, while over 99 percent of youth eventually return home, many remain away from home for over one week and some remain gone for over one month.
 Communities are working to improve the way they collect data and their Point-In-Time Counts in order to more accurately reflect the numbers of unaccompanied young people experiencing homelessness.

 Youth homelessness is often rooted in family conflict.
 Other contributing factors include economic circumstances like poverty and housing insecurity, racial disparities, and mental health and substance use disorders.
 Young people who have had involvement with the child welfare and juvenile justice systems are also more likely to become homeless.

 Many homeless youth and young adults have experienced significant trauma before and after becoming homeless and are particularly vulnerable, including victims of sexual trafficking and exploitation.
 Youth who identify as LGBTQ; pregnant and parenting youth; youth with special needs or disabilities, and youth of color, particularly African-American and Native American youth, are also more likely to become homeless.

 Ending Homelessness for Youth and Young Adults